-A lotus flower drawing captivates the idea of beauty.
+A realistic lotus flower drawing captivates the idea of beauty.
 With the sheer amount of petals to draw, it is not common to get confused as to which petals are overlapping.
 In that regard, we will be using the smudge brush to quickly figure out the overlapping petals in the guide on how to draw a lotus.

-Drawings of nature is a common motif that holds a lot of value to your audience.
+Realistic drawings of nature is a common motif that holds a lot of value to your audience.
 Since there are unlimited ways to draw nature, here are just some of the common nature drawings or subjects that you can practice on and explore at your leisure.

-A rose drawing can have many meanings within us.
+A realistic rose drawing can have many meanings within us.
 In this guide, I will teach you how to draw a rose that will look realistic and beautiful so you can create a drawing of a rose on your own to show it to people you care about.

-This guide will create a beautiful sky drawing from a few sky textures.
+This guide will create a beautiful realistic sky drawing from a few sky textures.
 We are going to use three different types of cloud characteristics for painting the sky: wisp-like cirrus clouds, bunched up cumulus clouds, and fog-like stratus clouds.

 The irony of learning how to draw a waterfall isn't about drawing the waterfall but everything else that surrounds it.
 Through the use of negative space, find out how to carve a waterfall out of a landscape scenery in this drawing guide.

 These lessons will teach you the importance of duplicating textures as it is quite a common technique when drawing in this medium.
 Not only does it save time, but you can generate more additional textures that weren't normally there and see hidden compositions you may not have thought about.